VitaSmith/galleria/README.md

 handling prefixing, number padding, missing or added images, default/additional extensions and so on.

+Furthermore, the scripts are also designed to process an optional JSON data file, if one exists in an individual folder, to further customize the `galleria.js` data for that folder.

+For instance, if you have something like `"title": "An alternate title for your gallery"` in a `data.json` file in a folder, then you can have the scripts use that data to set the label for that gallery in Galleria.
+Or you can add extra properties like `tags`, `artist` or `comments`, and then customize the HTML to reference or filter/search from these attributes.

-What this means is that, as long as your images don't use a crazy ordering scheme, you shouldn't have to do any work at all adding a whole set of galleries to Galleria.
+What this means is that, as long as your images don't use a crazy ordering scheme, and you have attributes that can be parsed, you shouldn't have to do any work at all adding a whole set of galleries to Galleria, where your existing metadata can be used and referenced.

 ### Examples